 Signs of the Sojourner Review

-Posted: A year ago, last updated 6 months ago.
+Posted: 18 months ago, last updated 3 weeks ago.

 You take charge of your mother’s shop after she dies and set-up to find treasures to sell.
 Join and grow a caravan by playing cards with charming characters or venture off on your own, forging bonds and changing the story to come.

 The cards are used to match symbols for empathy, logic, and other aspects of connection.
 In turn, each encounter will change your deck, asking you to leave something behind while moving on with something new from your exchange.

 Experience optimism, compassion, and delight amidst hardship and adversity in a challenging but hopeful world.
 An array of possible endings await, reflecting every card played, choice made, and friendship saved or left behind.